Sage/sinject/README.md

         instance
     end

-Dependencies with a custom initialization block must return an object of the registered dependency class name, if an unexpected instance is returned then Sinject will raise a `DependencyInitializeException`.
+Dependencies with a custom initialization block must return an object of the registered dependency class type, if an unexpected instance is returned then Sinject will raise a `DependencyInitializeException`.

 **Dependency Contracts**

-Dependency contracts can be defined and used to validate registered dependencies are valid for the task they are being registered for.
+Dependency contracts can be defined to validate registered dependencies are valid for the task they are being registered for.

-To create a dependency contract you simply create a new class with empty methods for each of the methods that the dependency needs to respond to in order to fulfill it's role:
+To create a dependency contract you need to create a new class with empty methods for each of the methods that the dependency needs to respond to in order to fulfill it's role:

-    #initialize the container
     class LoggerContract
         def write
         end